Abdelrahman-Alkhodary/SoftArm-SOFA/README.md

 # SoftArm-SOFA
-This is the code for creating a soft arm inside SOFA controlled by cable force
+The Soft arm is controlled by a cable.
+The cable goes through the soft arm so, there are only two points in the cable mechanical object one at the begging of the cable and one at the end.